quantstamp/qsp-protocol-audit-contract/README.md

 1. `npm run command -- -n=dev -a=set-min-price-to-accept-any-request --p 0x123456789` sets the min price of the given whitelisted node to 0 enabling the [cleanup process](https://quantstamp.atlassian.net/wiki/spaces/QUAN/pages/95354881/Monitoring+Resources#MonitoringResources-Cleaningupauditrequests)
 1. `npm run command -- -n=dev -a=set-max-assigned --p 100` sets "maximum assigned nodes"
 1. `npm run command -- -n=dev -a=get-next-audit-request` calls `getNextAuditRequest()` on the contract.
 May be useful for cleaning up the audit waiting queue.
-1. `npm run command -- -n=dev -a=resolve --p 1 false` calls `resolveErrorReport()` on the contract to resolve the incentive of a given requestId.
+1. `npm run command -- -n=dev -a=resolve --p 1 false false` calls `resolveErrorReport()` on the contract to resolve the incentive of a given requestId.
 If the second parameter is true, the requester is paid; otherwise, the audit node.
+If the third parameter is true, also slash the audit node.

 ## Deploy to Ganache